spencerhhubert/cad-copilot/README.md

 - web interface?
   - I'm not going to focus on this for now, but if someone feels inclined, this can be your task
   - architecture:
     - front end takes in textual prompts for shapes.
-"Make me a 3mm helix"
+"Make me a 3mm long, 1mm wide helix"
     - backend phones this prompt home
     - processes it through the pytorch model that we have yet to fine-tune, which generates some OpenSCAD
     - generate an STL, there's an [OpenSCAD command line tool](https://files.openscad.org/documentation/manual/Using_OpenSCAD_in_a_command_line_environment.html) for this